harvester/docs/versioned_docs/version-v1.3/advanced/storagenetwork.md

     - We recommend checking the VM status with the following command and should get an empty result.
     - `kubectl get -A vmi`
 - All pods that are attached to Longhorn Volumes should be stopped.
-    - Users could skip this step with the Harvester Storage Network setting.
-Harvester will stop Longhorn-related pods automatically.
 - All ongoing image uploads or downloads should be either completed or deleted.

 :::caution